Classic Beef Borscht Recipe (video)

-Today, I’m sharing the star dish from my newest cookbook, Beyond Borscht!
-Straight off the cover – my classic beef borscht!
-This Eastern European and Russian beet soup is made with tender chunks of beef tri-tip, potatoes, cabbage, loads of veggies and of course, beets!
-This delicious tomato based soup is hearty, warming and perfect anytime of year!
-This traditional recipe has been passed down from generation to generation and I have enjoyed this incredible recipe since childhood!
+The most iconic dish of the Ukrainian cuisine – borscht!
+This Ukrainian beet soup is made with tender chunks of beef tri-tip, potatoes, cabbage, loads of veggies and of course, beets!
+This delicious, tomato-based soup is hearty, warming and perfect anytime of year!
+I have enjoyed this incredible borscht recipe since childhood!
+This traditional recipe has been passed down from my grandparents, to my parents and now I make it at home, too!

-Watch My Video!
+Watch My Borscht Video Tutorial

-How to Make Borscht
+How to Make Classic Beef Borscht

 After making this soup for decades, I’ve perfected and simplified the process down to one pot to make this soup effortless and delicious!
 I like to start with the meat first.
 This beet soup can be made with beef, chicken, pork or even lamb.
 If you are using chicken or pork, consider using chicken broth instead of beef broth.

-- Brown the meat all over and season generously with salt and pepper.
-Once browned, remove the meat from the pot, add butter and prepare a simple mirepoix – onions, carrots and celery.
+- Add in the butter and prepare a simple mirepoix – onions, carrots and celery.
 Later, add in the garlic and spices – I like to toast the spices briefly to really bring out the aromas!

 - Once the soup has cooked for an hour, add the potatoes and cook for another 15 minutes.
 I really like to use baby or young potatoes – they are more sweet and the soup tastes so great with them!

 - Last, add the shredded cabbage or beet greens, dill and parsley.
 If you can find beet greens, try using them in place of the cabbage for more flavor and more nutrition!

 Different Borscht Varieties